tfemiani/labs/beginner/chapters/webapps.md

 Here's a quick summary of the few basic commands we used in our Dockerfile.

 * `FROM` starts the Dockerfile.
-It is a requiremnet that the Dockerfile must start with the `FROM` command.
+It is a requirement that the Dockerfile must start with the `FROM` command.
 Images are created in layers, which means you can use another image as the base image for your own.
 The `FROM` command defines  your base layer.
 As arguments, it takes the name of the image.
 Optionally, you can add the Docker Hub username of the maintainer and image version, in the format `username/imagename:version`.

 * `RUN` is used to build up the Image you're creating.
 For each `RUN` command, Docker will run the command then create a new layer of the image.
 This way you can roll back your image to previous states easily.
 The syntax for a `RUN` instruction is to place the full text of the shell command after the `RUN` (e.g., `RUN mkdir /user/local/foo`).
 This will automatically run in a `/bin/sh` shell.
 You can define a different shell like this: `RUN /bin/bash -c 'mkdir /user/local/foo'`